 447 Westville Rd

 Delaware- is located in the northeastern portion of the Delmarva Peninsula and is the second least extensive, the sixth least populous, but the sixth most densely populated of the 50 United States.
 Delaware Code stipulates that alcoholic liquor only be sold in specifically licensed establishments, and only between 9:00 AM and 1:00 AM.
 Until 2003, Delaware was among the several states enforcing blue laws and banned sale of liquor on Sunday.
-Delaware has only two orchards nationally registered, and while along with all the early colonies it was a major hard cider producer thru the 18th century, in 2012 it produced its first modern hard cider, with 3 more open since.
+Delaware has only two orchards nationally registered, and while along with all the early colonies it was a major hard cider producer thru the 18th century, in 2012 it produced its first modern hard cider, with three more opened since.

 Dogfish Head Brewery- Ever since the summer of 1995, we have been brewing, cooking, selling and talking everything beer.
 It's our pastime, our passion, our life.
 21 years later, we’re just as dedicated to bringing off-centered goodness to off-centered people through our beer, scratch-made spirits, great food, our very own Inn and our events around the country.

 Delaware The Cyder Market hard cider information for cider makers and drinkers in Delaware.